ionic-team/ionic-portals/website/docs/for-web/upgrade-guides.md

 #### Dependency Version Alignment

 The only necessary steps to use Portals version 0.7.0 should be to update dependencies.
-IonicPortals for iOS version 0.7.0 is compatible with Live Updates 0.2.2 and Official Capacitor Plugins over version 4.0.
+Portals for iOS version 0.7.0 is compatible with Live Updates 0.2.2 and Official Capacitor Plugins over version 4.0.

 ### InitialContext Update